19-21 June 2017

-- Craig Cipolla (Senior Completions Engineering Advisor at Hess Corporation)
+- Craig Cipolla (Senior Completions Engineering Advisor at Hess Corporation): A value example

 To stimulate frank discussion, no proceedings are published.

 The Chatham House Rule will be in effect for this workshop.
-Participants are free to use the information received, both neither the identity nor the affiliation of the speaker(s), nor any of any other participant, may be revealed.
+Participants are free to use information disclosed in the workshop, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.

 To maximize exposure and visibility for our partners, we offer an array of unique sponsorship opportunities designed to suit a range of budgets with target specific audiences for optimum return on investment.
 For a list of sponsorship opportunities and an application form for sponsorship, see the Sponsorship Brochure or contact us at email@example.com for additional information.